tannerdolby/tannerdolby.com/src/about.md

 layout: about.njk
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer and Mathematician based in California.
 I enjoy working with HTML, CSS, JavaScript, Node, React, Python, Java, and C++.
-I'm interested in in contributing to open source and exploring web technologies.
-I started programming and learning web development using [freeCodeCamp.org](https://freecodecamp.org) in 2017.
+I started programming in 2016 with Swift and started learning web development using [freeCodeCamp.org](https://freecodecamp.org) in 2017.
 Ever since then, I've been hooked on writing code and building things for the web.

 I spend most of my free time contributing to open source projects on GitHub, learning new things, creating illustrations, building side projects, running, and making front-end demos on [CodePen](https://codepen.io/tannerdolby).
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy](https://11ty.dev), which this website is built with.